 Figure 2: Practices- K-12 Computer Science Framework.
-(2016)

-How to Read the Arizona Computer Science Standards

-The Arizona K-12 Computer Science Standards are divided into Grades K, 1, 2, 3, 4, 5, 6, 7, 8, and 9-12.
-The standards are divided by the five essential concepts.
-These essential concepts include Computing Systems, Networks and the Internet, Data and Analysis, Algorithms and Programming, and Impacts of Computing.
-Within each essential concept there may be two to five subconcepts represented.
-Each standard ties back to a practice that every computationally literate student will engage in as they develop computational artifacts (see Figure 3).
-Each standard will list (in order): The grade level, the essential concept being covered, the subconcept being covered and finally, the number of the standard.
-The finished product will look like the example below in Figure 3.
-This example shows two different subconcepts under the essential concept of Algorithms and Programing at the Kindergarten level.
+(2016) How to Read the Arizona Computer Science Standards The Arizona K-12 Computer Science Standards are divided into Grades K, 1, 2, 3, 4, 5, 6, 7, 8, and 9-12.
+The standards are divided by the five main concepts.
+Those main concepts include algorithms and programming, computing systems, data and analysis, impacts of computing, and networks and the Internet.
+Within each main concept there may be two to five sub concepts represented, such as algorithms, program development, variables, troubleshooting, or cybersecurity.
+Each standard ties back to a practice that every computationally literate student will engage in as they develop computational artifacts (see Figure A).
+Each standard will list (in order): The grade level, the concept being covered, the subconcept being covered and finally, will list which standard number for that subconcept it is.